 Once a lesson is completed, there is a compulsory 5-day waiting period between lessons, to allow for skill practice.

 This course costs A$59 for the web version and 3 months access or A$59.99 for the app (available on iOS and Android).
 That’s less than $5 a week, and if you finish the entire course on time, your access will extend to another 12 months for free.

 What type of support will I receive?

 The amount of support you receive will depend on the way you choose to do this course.
-If your clinician – doctor or psychologist – prescribes it, they will comment one to five times on your progress.
-If you do the self-help or phone app courses, there is no external support available, as these delivery methods are designed to enhance motivation and self-reliance.
-However, provided you complete all six lessons, the results will be as good as with supervision.
+If your clinician – doctor or psychologist – prescribes it, they will receive updates on your wellbeing and progress.
+If you do the self-help course, you will receive automated e-mails to help you stay on track, move past stuck points, and complete the course within the available time line.
+Your progress, however, will not be monitored.